 How we calculate reimbursements

 We reimburse Bupa-recognised consultants and anaesthetists for the treatment they deliver to our customers based on the complexity, time and skill required to perform a procedure.
-We publish an extensive list of procedures and complexity codes in the Bupa Schedule of Procedures and the rates up to which Bupa-recognised consultants and anaesthetists can claim – these are known as Bupa Benefit Maxima.
+We publish an extensive list of procedures and complexity codes in our Schedule of Procedures and the rates up to which recognised consultants and anaesthetists can claim – these are known as Bupa Benefit Maxima.

 Here you’ll find out:-